 Karen's practice focuses on advising clients on their group health benefits, including cafeteria plans, self-insured plans, consumer-directed/HDHPs, HRAs, and HSAs, and providing guidance on HIPAA, COBRA, and Affordable Care Act (ACA) compliance.
-She also has significant experience working with defined contribution and defined benefit pension plans with particular experience in de-risking plans, terminating plans, filing voluntary correction submissions with the Internal Revenue Service (IRS) and Department of Labor, handling benefit claim disputes, and drafting and reviewing QDROs.
+She also has significant experience working with defined contribution and defined benefit pension plans, with particular experience in de-risking plans, terminating plans, filing voluntary correction submissions with the Internal Revenue Service (IRS) and Department of Labor, handling benefit claim disputes, and drafting and reviewing QDROs.

 Karen's representative matters include:

-- Terminating multiple defined benefit pension plans for a client, and navigating the almost two-year, highly government-regulated process—from seeking agency approvals to making distributions to participants—removing millions of dollars of volatile retirement liability from the company's books.
+- Terminating multiple defined benefit pension plans for a client, and navigating the almost two-year, highly government-regulated process—from seeking agency approvals to making distributions to participants—of removing millions of dollars of volatile retirement liability from the company's books

 - Harmonizing the health and welfare benefit offerings of two large companies following their merger, including rewriting plan documents and employee communications

 - Assisting a client in adding employer stock as an investment offering under its 401(k) plan, which involved amending the plan document and expanding the plan's summary plan description to comply with ERISA, the Internal Revenue Code, and Securities and Exchange Act regulations; and providing education and advice on the fiduciary implications of holding company stock in an ERISA-governed plan

-- Responding to the Internal Revenue Service’s proposed, six-to-seven figure penalty assessments under the employer shared responsibility provisions of the Affordable Care Act for multiple clients and negotiating for significantly reduced to no penalty.
+- Responding to the Internal Revenue Service's proposed six-to-seven-figure penalty assessments under the employer shared responsibility provisions of the ACA for multiple clients and negotiating for significantly reduced to no penalty

-- Submitting a voluntary correction application to the IRS on behalf of a client who mistakenly excluded certain groups of employees from its qualified retirement plan; Karen’s rapid response permitted the client to significantly reduce the amount of corrective contributions it was required to make, while protecting its plan’s tax-qualified status for the future.
+- Submitting a voluntary correction application to the IRS on behalf of a client that mistakenly excluded certain groups of employees from its qualified retirement plan; Karen's rapid response permitted the client to significantly reduce the amount of corrective contributions it was required to make, while protecting its plan's tax-qualified status for the future

 Karen currently serves on the firm's Diversity Committee and is the immediate past Chairperson of the Associate Development Committee.

 - University of Maine School of Law (J.D., cum laude)